-It’s said that one truly doesn’t become a car fanatic till he doesn’t own an Alfa Romeo at some point of his life.
-Alfas are notoriously known for constant breakdowns and difficulty to own but they are always crafted to perfection.
-After being hotly anticipated for more than 3 years, the Italian marquee has finally introduced its pint sized rocket, the Alfa Romeo 4C.
-Some might argue that it isn’t even a proper sports car but boy does it look good!
+It’s said that one truly doesn’t become a car fanatic till he doesn’t own an Alfa Romeo at some point in his life.
+Alfas are notoriously known for constant breakdowns and difficulty to own, but they are always crafted to perfection.
+After being hotly anticipated for more than 3 years, the Italian marquee has finally introduced its pint-sized rocket, the Alfa Romeo 4C.
+Some might argue that it isn’t even a proper sports car, but boy does it look good!
 It didn’t take us too long to add this beauty to our list of best cars of 2013.

 Why do we love it?
 If we just go by the credentials of the Alfa Romeo 4C, it might not measure up well against the big boys.
-After all the pint sized sports car is powered by rear-mid mounted in-line 4 cylinder 1.75 L engine made out of aluminum which produces 240 horsepower.
+After all, the pint-sized sports car is powered by a rear-mid mounted in-line 4 cylinder 1.75 L engine made out of aluminum which produces 240 horsepower.
 But the car weighs just 895 kg (1,973 lb) thanks to its carbon fiber monocoque chassis.
 But it’s not about its performance figures and mostly about the 4C’s drop-dead gorgeous looks.
-It’s arguably one of the best looking cars currently and oozes of immaculate Italian craftsmanship.
+It’s arguably one of the best-looking cars currently and oozes immaculate Italian craftsmanship.
 Since it first broke cover in 2011, it has won several prestigious awards, and we believe it rightly deserves every bit of accolade.

 Price – There is no official confirmation but it’s expected to come with a price-tag of $54,000.